Tuesday, 3 July 2018

 Ascent 380 m, descent 490 m

-Following two easy half-days of walking, this one was to be a normal length, so we thought it expedient to start as early as possible, and in any case it is our habit to set off early to escape the afternoon heat.
+Following two easy half-days of walking, this one was to be a normal length, so we thought it wise to start as early as possible.
+In any case it is our habit to set off early, to escape the afternoon heat.

 We left the camping ground at 6:35 am and got to the bar in town just as it opened at 7.

-We got four light, warm pastries and ate them with our coffee inside the bar, as the outdoor tables had not yet been set out.
+We got four light, still-warm pastries and ate them with our coffee at a table indoors, as the outdoor tables had not yet been set out.

-A second round of coffee was tempting, but we managed to resist, as we were hoping for coffee at Ébreuil.
+A second round of coffee was tempting, but we managed to resist, as we were hoping for refreshments at Ébreuil.

-Immediately after that we left the bitumen, or tried to.
+Immediately after that we left the bitumen, but it was not as easy as we thought.

-The track that we wanted was blocked by an unfriendly-looking gate, but we just lifted it off its hinges for a moment and continued on our way.
+The track that we wanted was blocked by an unfriendly-looking gate, but we just lifted it off its hinges and continued on our way (after putting the gate back on its hinges, of course).

 This track wandered over the rise and began to descend rapidly, past a series of ponds.